raidionics/Raidionics-Slicer/README.md

 ## 1. Plugin installation

 • Download 3DSlicer.
+• Download the release candidate with name .... on the right-hand panel (Github repo).
-• git clone --single-branch --branch full_update https://github.com/dbouget/Slicer-DeepSintef.git /path/to/folder/
+• Or git clone --single-branch --branch full_update https://github.com/dbouget/Slicer-DeepSintef.git /path/to/folder/
 (or clone the base repository and then git checkout the branch.)
 • Install DeepSintef Module:
 	∘ Download locally the module from github.